Linaro/lava/doc/v2/writing-multinode.rst

             key: ipaddr
             timeout:
               minutes: 2
-        role:
-        - client

 This will deploy the specified ``kvm-debian-wheezy.img.gz`` image on every device in the group which is assigned the role ``server``.
-The second deployment uses the protocol to make a call over the Multinode API before the deploymet starts and will run on every device in the group which is assigned the role ``client``.
+The second deployment uses the protocol to make a call over the Multinode API before the deployment starts and will run on every device in the group which is assigned the role ``client``.

 Using MultiNode commands to synchronise devices
 ***********************************************